-The Shares have not been and will not be registered under the 1933 Act (as defined below) or the securities laws of the United States.
-The Shares may not be offered or sold directly or indirectly in the United States or to or for the account or benefit of any US Person (as defined below) or in a transaction not subject to the regulatory requirements of, the 1933 Act and any applicable state securities laws.
+The Shares have not been and will not be registered under the 1933 Act (as defined below) or any applicable securities laws of any state of the United States.
+They may not be offered or sold directly or indirectly in the United States, its territories and possessions, any state of the United States or the District of Colombia, or to US Persons.
 Any re-offer or resale of any of the Shares in the United States or to US Persons may constitute a violation of US law.
-The Company have not been and will not be registered under the 1940 Act (as defined below) and investors will not be entitled to the benefit of registration.
+The Company has not been and will not be registered under the 1940 Act (as defined below).
+The ACD has not been and will not be registered under the 1940 Act, as amended.